2019 Hamburg Meteorite Hunt

 November 2 @ 9:00 AM - 5:00 PM

 Rocks From Space!

-- 9:00 AM – Short presentation on meteorites.
+- 9:00 AM – 20-minute presentation on meteorites by meteorite hunter Larry Atkins.
 Coffee and donuts will be provided.

 - 9:30 AM – Split up into search teams and coordinate hunt locations

 - 12:00PM – Meet back at the staging area for lunch and to review finds.
 If you are unable to join us at 9AM, you may meet up with the group at this time.

 - Be sure to eat a good breakfast, so you will have energy for walking!